-YOU MUST BE REGISTERED IN THE SHOW TO TRUCK PULL.
+YOU MUST BE REGISTERED BY 5:30 TO PULL

 THREE CLASSES OF PULLING

 All trucks must be 1990 and older with 400 hp and under.

 No 4×4 or 6×6 will be allowed to pull in this class, single and tandem axle only.

 This class is for STREET LEGAL semi trucks.
 Trucks in this class are expected to be driven regularly on the highway.
 An RPM limit of 2500 is to be followed.
 This is truly an open class for all semi trucks, but it is definitely NOT a PURE STOCK class.

 LEGALITY OF CLASS

 Truck must be capable of pulling a trailer on the highway.

 No riders are permitted in the truck during pull attempt.
 Driver will not leave the drivers seat while vehicle is on the pulling track unless instructed by the flagman.
 Driver will take ALL DIRECTION from the flagman on the track.